davidgasquez/handbook/content/rationality.md

 - There's a distinction between tacit knowledge and explicit knowledge:
   - Tacit knowledge is like the knowledge that you use to ride a bicycle—it's complex, experiential, intuitive, hard to put into words.
   - Explicit knowledge is clear and concrete and transferable and (at least somewhat) objectively verifiable.
 How you ride a bicycle is tacit, but the fact that you can ride a bicycle is explicit.
 It's a binary fact that can be completely and compactly transferred through words, and that is checkable through experiment.
+- People think in very different styles, related to how they use their senses while thinking.
+For example, some people see images during a conversation for each concept, others "feel" concepts in their body, others have explicit models that they update, and many have some combination.
+Also, some people can’t imagine in images, and others can't store faces.
+It’s very strange that we enter adult life without a shared understanding of this.

 ## Making Decisions